shubham-lingam/video-game-sales-eda/README.md

 | Japan | Role-Playing | 352.31M |
 | Other Regions | Action | 187.38M |

+### Business Insight

-Japan showed a distinct preference for **Role-Playing games**, while Action was the leading genre across the other major regional groups.
+Japan showed a distinct preference for **Role-Playing games**, while Action was the leading genre across the other major regional markets.

+This highlights the importance of understanding regional consumer preferences when developing and marketing video games.

 ---

+# Key Business Insights

+1. **2008 was the strongest sales year**, generating approximately **678.90 million units** in global sales.

+2. **PS2 was the highest-performing gaming platform**, with cumulative global sales of approximately **1,255.64 million units**.

+3. **Action was the highest-selling genre**, generating approximately **1,751.18 million units**.

+4. **Nintendo was the leading publisher**, with approximately **1,786.56 million units** in global sales.

+5. Nintendo published **all Top 10 best-selling games** in the dataset.

+6. **North America represented the largest regional market**, accounting for approximately **49.27% of total regional sales**.

+7. Regional gaming preferences differed significantly, with **Japan favoring Role-Playing games** while Action dominated other major markets.

+---

-# 💡 Business Recommendations
+# Business Recommendations

-Based on the analysis:

-### 🎯 1.
-Focus on High-Demand Genres
+## 1. Focus on High-Demand Genres

 Action games have demonstrated strong historical demand and represent an important commercial category.

+However, genre selection should also consider regional preferences and current market trends.

-### 🎮 2.
-Consider Platform Performance
+## 2. Consider Platform Performance

-Historical platform sales should be considered when making game development and distribution decisions.
+Historical platform sales can provide useful insights when evaluating game development and distribution strategies.

+Successful platforms often benefit from strong user bases, extensive game libraries, and recognizable franchises.

-### 🏆 3.
-Build Strong Intellectual Properties
+## 3. Build Strong Intellectual Properties

 Nintendo's dominance among the best-selling games demonstrates the potential value of recognizable franchises and strong intellectual properties.

+Companies can benefit from developing long-term franchises and building strong customer loyalty.

-### 🌍 4.
-Adopt Regional Strategies
+## 4. Adopt Regional Strategies

 Regional differences, particularly Japan's stronger Role-Playing performance, suggest that localized marketing and product strategies can be valuable.

+Game developers and publishers should consider regional preferences when planning product launches.

-### 📊 5.
-Use Historical Trends
+## 5. Use Historical Trends

 Historical sales patterns can help businesses understand market cycles and support future demand forecasting when combined with current market information.

+Historical data alone should not be used to predict future market performance.

 ---

-# 🛠️ Tools & Technologies
+# Tools & Technologies

 - **Python**
 - **NumPy**